Ruta graveolens: In Jewish culture

+Sephardic Jewish tradition has long valued ruda for its diverse applications in health, religious practices, and spiritual well-being.
+It was in the Ottoman Balkans, rather than Medieval Spain, that Sephardic Jews encountered ruda and adopted its associated traditions and beliefs.

+For Sephardic Jews, Ruda is believed to protect against the evil eye and is often placed near newborns, children, and mothers to ward off harm.
+It is also traditionally used for its healing properties; when combined with sugar, it can soothe eye discomfort.
+Inhaling ruda is thought to alleviate symptoms of shock.
+During Yom Kippur, ruda is sometimes used in synagogues to revitalize fasting worshippers.

+In Sephardic culture, ruda also symbolizes affection and is incorporated into celebratory rituals such as bridal showers.
+This symbolism is also featured in the traditional Sephardic song "Una Matica de Ruda", a popular Ladino ballad sung by Sephardic Jews for centuries.
+It's a retelling of a 16th-century Spanish ballad, and depicts a conversation between a mother and daughter about love and marriage.
+The daughter receives a cluster of ruda from a suitor, while the mother warns her of the dangers of new love.

 In Lithuania

 Rue is considered a national herb of Lithuania and it is the most frequently referenced herb in Lithuanian folk songs, as an attribute of young girls, associated with virginity and maidenhood.
 It was common in traditional Lithuanian weddings for only virgins to wear a rue (rūta) at their wedding, a symbol to show their purity.

 In Ukraine

 Likewise, rue is prominent in Ukrainian folklore, songs and culture.
 In the Ukrainian folk song "Oi poli ruta, ruta" (O, rue, rue in the field), the girl regrets losing her virginity, reproaching the lover for "breaking the green hazel tree".
 "Chervona Ruta" (Червона Рута—"Red Rue") is a song, written by Volodymyr Ivasyuk, a popular Ukrainian poet and composer.
 Pop singer Sofia Rotaru performed the song in 1971.